-The company's constitution specifies that all non-executive directors must retire from office no later than the third annual general meeting (AGM) following their last election.
+The Company's constitution specifies that all non-executive directors must retire from office no later than the third annual general meeting following their last election.

-Chair and managing director (MD)
+Chair and managing director

-The Chair is responsible for leading the Board, ensuring directors are properly briefed in all matters relevant to their role and responsibilities, facilitating board discussions and managing the Board's relationship with the company's senior executives.
+The Chair is responsible for leading the Board, ensuring directors are properly briefed in all matters relevant to their role and responsibilities, facilitating board discussions and managing the Board's relationship with the Company's senior executives.
 In accepting the position, the Chair has acknowledged that it will require a significant time commitment and has confirmed that other positions will not hinder his effective performance in the role of Chair.

-The MD is responsible for implementing group strategies and policies.
-The board charter specifies that these are separate roles to be undertaken by separate people.
+The Managing Director is responsible for implementing group strategies and policies.
+The Board charter specifies that these are separate roles to be undertaken by separate people.

-The CEO is responsible for day to day operations of the Group.
+The Chief Executive Officer is responsible for day to day operations of the Group.

 The Group does not comply with Recommendation 2.5 to have independent Chair.
 Mr S Padgett is not considered independent because of his substantial shareholding in the Group.
-Mr Padgett does not have any current executive function nor has he had in the past.
+Mr Padgett does not have any executive function nor has Mr Padgett held an executive function in the past.

-The Board have considered the appointment of Mr Padgett on a number of occasions over the past few years and believe he has the most appropriate experience to support the Managing Director, CEO and the Board on strategy matters.
+The Board have considered the appointment of Mr Padgett on a number of occasions over the past few years and believe he has the most appropriate experience to support the Managing Director and Chief Executive Officer and the Board on strategy matters.

-Mr Padgett is supported by senior independent Directors, Mr Housden and Mr Crombie who provide ongoing advice and support and act as Chairs of the two Board Committees.
+Mr Padgett is supported by two independent Directors, Mr Housden and Mr Crombie who provide ongoing advice and support and act as Chairs of the two Board Sub-Committees.